angeris/cfmm-routing-code/numerics.md

 Here is formulation of oracle https://cs.stackexchange.com/questions/165350/optimization-of-value-over-network-flow-from-start-to-end-node-with-constant-fun?noredirect=1&lq=1

-**Oracle is never used to find optimal solutions and values, so bad oracle may prevent find some best solutions.**
+**Oracle is never used to find optimal solutions and values, but bad oracle may prevent find some best solutions.**

 `oracalized value` - amount of some token expressed in price to tendered token, for tendered token it i 1.0